What the Sales Playbook Is. What Is Not

 They should execute driven by trust and not by fear.

-As a sales leader you need to behave with the passion of an evangelical pastor to explain obsessively the Why How and What of the playbook.
+As a revenue leader you need to behave with the passion of an evangelical pastor to explain obsessively the Why How and What of the playbook.
+For example I like to name the team shared folder “go-To-Market Bible” ☺️

-Why don’t you name the team shared folder “Sales Bible”?
-It will help to generate that sense of the sacred that the documentation loaded on it (centrally managed) should have in order to drive the appropriate team behaviour.
+It helps to generate that sense of the sacred that the documentation loaded on it (centrally managed) should have in order to drive the appropriate team behaviour.

-Why did the team in Germany at the start of this article struggle to get the team execute?
+Why did the team in Germany at the start of this article struggle to get the team execute the Playbook?

 You can’t expect execution without building the conditions for the team to practice and you should provide continuous support and feedback.

-For example during the first 12 months (at least) of implementation the agenda of the weekly one2many sales meetings of a sales manager should always include a learning session of 20-30 minutes:
+For example in Sales during the first 12 months (at least) of Playbook implementation the agenda of the weekly one2many team meetings of a sales manager should always include a learning session of 20-30 minutes:

 • It is an easy way to engage the team in a productive learning context